cnobert/2025-Sep-DMIT1514-Assignment01-Template/Assignment01Spec.md

 ## Submission

-- Push your finished project to GitHub
+- Push your finished project to the GitHub classroom assignment.
 - Be prepared to demonstrate the project to your instructor.